huytu0702/Dodgy-Dog/README.md

 2. The dog will automatically fall and you must use the allow keys to make the dog avoid falling to the ground and hitting the plane (fly from the right to the left of the screen).
 - If you hold the down button, you will make the dog fall slowly.
 - If you press the down button, you will make the dog fall faster.
-4. You get one point if all planes move out the screen.
+4. You get one point if all planes move out of the screen.
 5. The game ends when the dog hits a plane or ground or moves out of the screen.

 Tips: